Axarriz/HowManyDays/README.md

 It helped you to track your time just a little bit better

 The code is free to use; it is written based on Spanish holidays (where I'm from).
 However, little modification is needed in order to use it with any other country's holidays.
 As I see it, the code is quite intuitive.

+The file is written for a flask website.
+You will find the code to skip days in the functions declared in the file.